open-cloud/open-cloud.github.io.old/3_operator.md

 Andy is the maintainer of these credential files and scripts; let him know if something is not working as expected.

+##TOSCA

+XOS Supports use of [TOSCA](http://www.oasis-open.org/committees/tosca/) as a mechanism to configure and provision XOS services.

 ##Troubleshooting

 **Symptom:** Can't create VMs on the nodes.
 The *nova service-list* command shows all nova-compute instances as *down*.
 Additionally, XOS may display "timed out while waiting for node" in the backend_status field of the affected instances.